3 arrested in killing of off-duty Los Angeles police officer

 “We will always bring to justice anybody who would not only murder a police officer but anybody who would take the life of any Angeleno,” Garcetti said.

-The suspects are in their 20s and were arrested as authorities conducted searches related to the case, said Assistant Chief Beatrice Girmala.
-She did not identify them.
+Diaz, 24, is the second off-duty officer killed in the Los Angeles area in recent months.
+In June, Los Angeles County Sheriff’s Deputy Joseph Gilbert Solano was shot and killed at a Jack in the Box restaurant in the eastern Los Angeles suburb of Alhambra.

+The suspect, Rhett Nelson of Utah, is also charged in the killing of professional Russian snowboarder Dmitry Kolstov.
+Authorities have said that the killings of Solano and Kolstov are believed to be random.
+Nelson has pleaded not guilty in both cases.

-Diaz, 24, was standing in line at a taco stand in the Lincoln Heights neighborhood at 1 a.m.
-Saturday with his girlfriend and two other males when he noticed a man vandalizing something nearby and approached him.
+Diaz on Saturday was standing in line at a taco stand in the Lincoln Heights neighborhood at 1 a.m. with his girlfriend and two other males when he noticed a man vandalizing something nearby and approached him.

 The man, who authorities believe is a member of the Avenues gang, left but returned a short time later with a group of other males and lifted up his shirt to display a handgun.

-“Today’s and this morning’s operations represents significant steps on the road to justice for Juan Diaz, the others who were with him that night and his entire family,” Girmala said.
+“Today’s and this morning’s operations represents significant steps on the road to justice for Juan Diaz, the others who were with him that night and his entire family,” Assistant Police Chief Beatrice Girmala said.

 Diaz had been on the force for two years and was assigned to the police department’s Professional Standards Bureau.